getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 1. No need for per-SDK rollout.
 2. Less SDK overhead as they don't have to detect the issues.
-3. Changing the algorithm doesn't require SDK rollout.
+3. Changing the algorithm, or thresholds doesn't require SDK rollout, which means we can address customer issues far faster.
+4. Consistent location for detector logic

 ### Cons

 1. Users have to enable performance monitoring.
 2. A transaction is required to be running while a performance issue is happening.
-3. No stack traces, so no way to show where the performance problem was detected.
+3. Transactions are high volume which means we may send too many stack traces, so we can't have stacktraces only the span that caused the issue.
+Which makes it harder to identify the root cause.